Fulguritude/Schelling-Games-Engine/README.md

 #### Import/export

 I made a png and gif export feature.
 However, the latter is pretty slow and takes a LOT of resources from the machine, generally freezing it except for the step logging print...
 You can export a view of a single type or all types simultaneously.
-The source of the issue seems to be the nx.draw function: I tried `os.nice`, I tried polluting with sleep (even pretty long ones), I tried multithreading.
+The source of the issue seems to be the `nx.draw` function: I tried `os.nice`, I tried polluting with `sleep` (even pretty long ones), I tried multithreading.
+None of that works, I suspect networkx is just not that well implemented.
+Maybe one day it'll make me mad enough that I make a GPU-based Python graph library...

 I've considered a "simulation save/load feature", that I might implement sometime.

 ## Style & quality